Sexual abuse scandal overshadows Women's Afrobasket

 Two days on, the FMBB issued a press release decrying a 'so-called sexual harassment case' while rallying 'to defend the honour of Mali tarnished' by people whose 'morality' was questionable.

-"The press release disparaging the morality of witnesses is clearly intimidating and violates all the principles of safeguarding and ethical behaviour," the report stated.
+"The press release disparaging the morality of witnesses is clearly intimidating and violates all the principles of safeguarding and ethical behaviour," the Fiba report stated.

 More followed as FMBB officials told investigators the scandal had surfaced because the girls were unhappy about not 'getting a lot of playing time' while some had 'sex because they seek money because they are so poor'.

-At one point, President Maiga claimed they were an attempt by a blogger from neighbouring Senegal 'looking to denigrate Mali'.
+At one point, president Maiga claimed they were an attempt by a blogger from neighbouring Senegal 'looking to denigrate Mali'.

 In what Fiba saw as a bid to obstruct their investigation, the FMBB launched their own - talking to several victims - until instructed to cancel it by McLaren's team.